 Batch Audio Renaming with Tag Editor & Excel

-When the standard order of filename components is not sufficient, or there is a need to use some other tags as filename components, the renaming with Excel becomes handy.
+When the standard order of filename components is insufficient or when other tags need to be used as filename components, renaming with Excel becomes handy.

 To rename with Excel, follow the steps below:

-- Select the new filenames in Excel and Copy-Paste them to the Tag Editor.
+• Select the new filenames in Excel, copy them, and paste them into the Tag Editor.

-In a similar way, along with Microsoft Excel, Google Sheets or Apple Numbers also can be used for composition.
+Similarly, Microsoft Excel, Google Sheets, or Apple Numbers can also be used for composition.

-Generating of Audio File Names from ID3 Metadata with Tag Editor & Apple Numbers
+Generating Audio File Names from ID3 Metadata with Tag Editor & Apple Numbers

 Just use the same formula as for Excel: = B1 & " - " & C1 & " - " & D1 & " - " & E1